dgurnani12/Hand-Server/README.md

 # Hand-Server
-Parse Server Clone (or my verision of parse server)
+Parse Server Clone (or my version of parse server)